 Ratanakiri is a province in northeast Cambodia, this is a relatively remote province and properly the least developed province in Cambodia.
 The province has a population of over 203,00, with the capital of the province being Banlung.

-With Ratanakiri been the least developed province be prepared for the roads and WiFi to be poor but expect that general overall infrastructure to be poor.
+With Ratanakiri being the least developed province be prepared for the roads and WiFi to be poor but expect the general overall infrastructure to be poor.
 Ratanakiri might be remote but it is home to an incredible range of wildlife and a great place to go hiking through the remote lush jungle, its rivers, and elephant trekking plus waterfalls.